JuliaRobotics/FunctionalStateMachine.jl/README.md

 ## Animate Asyncronous State Machine Transitions

-The following example function shows several state machines that were run asyncronously can be synchronously animated:
+The following example function shows several state machines that were run asyncronously can be synchronously animated as separate frames (see below for single frame with multiple information):
 ```julia
 using Dates, DocStringExtensions